Ketan243/Ketan243/README.md

 - 👋 Hi, I’m @Ketan243
 - 👀 I’m interested in Web and Android developement
-- 🌱 I’m currently learning MERN stack
+- 🌱 Completed MERN stack course from Coursera
-- 💞️ I’m looking to collaborate on Android App Development
+- 💞️ I’m open to collaborate on Android App Development
 - 📫 Connect with me on instagram @ketan243

 <!---